muratk5n/thirdwave/en/README.md

 ---

 RU invades UKR, and outer outpost on RU border, the most fervent denials come from US, UK, Oz.
-Distance-wise the support makes no sense; but makes sense from a larger view.
+Distance-wise these countries are far, far away, the feverishness of the support makes no sense; but from a larger view it does.

 ---